tokkiumai/python-media-processing/README.md

 # python-media-processing

-This repo is for my nuversity tasks
+This repo is for my university tasks